Spiraviridae: Replication

 ACV does not encode any identifiable DNA or RNA polymerases, nor does it encode any proteins homologous to known Rep proteins used by most known ssDNA viruses in replication.
 As such, ACV is likely to replicate in a manner that depends on the host replisome.
 After replication, virions leave the host cell without the host cell undergoing lysis, or cell death.

 Evolution

 ACV has no known relation to any other viruses.
 However, some other archaeal viruses also have coil-shaped virions like ACV, which may indicate such morphology is an ancient form that is not represented among viruses that infect eukaryotes and other prokaryotes.

 History

-ACV was first isolated from a sample of Aeropyrum pernix (A. pernix) taken from the coastal Yamagawa Hot Spring, where the temperature can reach 109° Celsius, in Japan in 2010.
+ACV was first isolated from a sample of Aeropyrum pernix (A. pernix) taken from the coastal Yamagawa Hot Spring, where the temperature can reach 109 °C, in Japan in 2010.
 As A. pernix was the only organism present in the culture, it was recognized as the host of ACV.
 ACV could not be replicated in other strains of A. pernix or in Aeropyrum camini, so the original A. pernix culture was used for study.
-The family, genus, and species were recognized by the International Committee on Taxonomy of Viruses (ICTV) in 2013.
+The family, genus, and species were recognized by the ICTV in 2013.